 Teaching and Learning

-Our Senior School caters for students in Year 7 to Year 12 and is large enough to provide a wide range of courses but small enough to know students individually.
+Our Secondary School caters for students in Years 7 to 12 and is large enough to provide a wide range of courses but small enough that our staff know students individually.

-Our teaching staff are selected for their high standards of training, teaching ability, their personal Christian faith and are known for going above and beyond to support students in their learning.
-We also offer free and regular tutoring sessions at our Tutor Centre to help students study and prepare for exams.
+Our teaching staff are selected for their high standards of training, teaching ability, their personal Christian faith and they are known for going above and beyond to support students in their learning.

-You are welcome to come see the College and can book a tour by contacting us on 08 9583 7000 or at email@example.com
+You are welcome to come see the College and can book a tour by clicking the button below.

-To learn more about the opportunities and options available to your child, please see the Upper School Handbook on our Senior School Resources page.
+To learn more about the opportunities and options available to your child, please download the Upper School Handbook below.